aridjayarecipes/cutesrecipes.web.app/content/post/1782-how-to-make-super-quick-homemade-salmon-over-cooked-greens.md

 - "4 oz salmon filet"
 - " Salt to taste"
 recipeinstructions:
 - "Sauté aliums in olive oil over low heat.
-When soft & fragrant, add greens.
-Place a lid on the pan & allow greens to wilt."
+When soft &amp; fragrant, add greens.
+Place a lid on the pan &amp; allow greens to wilt."
 - "Heat another pan on medium high.
 (I used a well seasoned iron skillet.)
 Use a few drops of olive oil if needed"
-- "Stir greens & aliums while fish pan heats."
+- "Stir greens &amp; aliums while fish pan heats."
 - "Place salmon in hot pan, turn heat down to medium.
-Cook 2-4 mins per side depending on thickness of fish & how you like your fish cooked."
+Cook 2-4 mins per side depending on thickness of fish &amp; how you like your fish cooked."
 - "Place greens on plate, fish on top.
 Sprinkle with salt.
 Enjoy"
 - "NOTE: Can be doubled, tripled, etc. For each additional portion, cut alium measure in half."
 categories: